HomeTips & Hacks9 Tips For Preventing Phishing Attacks On Your Personal Data

 Pop-ups are not only annoying but also dangerous.
 They can be linked to malware as a part of a phishing attack.

-Typically, a pop-up has a “Close” or “Cancel” button on the top right-side corner.
-While you may click on this button to remove the pop-up, there is no guarantee doing so will dismiss it.
+Typically, a pop-up has a “Close” or “Cancel” button in the top right-hand corner.
+While you may click on this button to remove the pop-up, please note that doing so does not guarantee its dismissal.
 The link embedded in this button can redirect you to a malicious website or lead to the download of ransomware on your system.

 The only way to stop them from “popping up” is by installing a robust pop-up blocker or availing professional services from an expert MSP who can fortify your data security measures.